top of page

 The nominee's work will have been done in one of the following fields: arts (visual and performing), comparative religion, history, jurisprudence, languages (ancient and modern), literature, philosophy, and elements of humanistic work in the social sciences.

 Our inaugural award was presented at our Spring 2015 Luncheon to Speight Jenkins, for advancing the cultural life of the Pacific Northwest through education and performances of operas throughout his 31-year career as the general director of the Seattle Opera.
 Our second award was made to Professor Richard G. Salomon of the Department of Asian Languages and Literature at the University of Washington, where he is William and Ruth Gerberding University Professor.
 The award was given primarily because of his co-directorship of the Early Buddhist Manuscript Project, a joint enterprise of the University of Washington and the British Library.
 The work involves the decipherment of Gandhari-language birch bark scrolls, the earliest Buddhist literature extant, dating from the first century BCE.
 (Gandhari is a variety of Sanskrit.)
 The results will shed light on the early history of Buddhist culture.
 Professor Salomon is also general editor of the UW Series on Gandhara Manuscripts.
 He is a past president of the American Oriental Society, the oldest U.S. learned society devoted to a particular field of scholarship, in the humanities or otherwise.
 In 2018 we presented the award to David Armstrong, executive producer and artistic director of the 5th Avenue Theatre.
+In 2022 the award went to Professor Valerie Curtis Newton, a Black woman theatre director and head of directing and playwriting at the UW School of Drama.

 High School Outreach Awards